 Model predictions and model metrics are useful tools for finding incorrectly labeled data.
 Machine learning models have different performance characteristics than human labelers.
 For example, a model—unlike a human—does not get tired.

-To achieve this workflow, you first have to upload model predictions and upload model metrics on your labeled data.
-In other words, you should upload predictions and metrics to the Model Run that contains the labeled data used to train your model.
+To do this, you first have to upload model predictions and upload model metrics on your labeled data.
+In other words, you should upload predictions and metrics to the model run that contains the labeled data used to train your model.

 A great way to surface label errors is to find predictions where the model disagrees strongly with ground truth labels, yet the model is very confident.

-Go to the Models tab.
-Open the Model and Model Run you want to find label errors on.
+Go to the Model tab.
+Open the model and model run you want to find label errors on.

-Filter Data Rows to keep only disagreements between model predictions and ground truth labels.
-To do so, you can add a filter on metrics in order to keep only Data Rows with low metrics (e.g. IOU between 0 and 0.5).
+Filter the data rows to keep only disagreements between model predictions and ground truth labels.
+To do so, you can add a filter on metrics in order to keep only data rows with low metrics (e.g. at least one false positive in the image).

-- Surface Data Rows where the model is most confident.
-To do so, you can sort Data Rows by decreasing order of confidence.
-This assumes you have uploaded model confidence, as a custom Scalar metric, to the Model Run.
-Predictions that have low metrics (e.g. IOU) and high model confidence tend to correspond to labeling mistakes.
+- Surface data rows where the model is most confident.
+To do so, you can sort data rows by decreasing order of confidence.
+This assumes you have uploaded model confidence, as a custom scalar metric, to the model run.
+Predictions that have low metrics (e.g. false positives) and high model confidence tend to correspond to labeling mistakes.

-- Then, you can manually inspect these surface Data Rows in detail.
-It is common for machine learning teams to manually inspect hundreds of Data Rows, to capture as many label errors as possible.
-To do so, click on the thumbnails.
-It opens the in the Detailed view.
-Models predictions appear in red while ground truth annotations appear in green.
+- Then, you can manually inspect these surface data rows in detail.
+It is common for machine learning teams to manually inspect hundreds of data rows, to capture as many label errors as possible.
+To do so, click on the thumbnails which will open the detailed view.

-In our example, the first (surfaced) image we inspect contains two labeling errors:
+In our image example, the first (surfaced) image we inspect indeed contains a labeling error:

-Even though our model is not perfect (e.g. the model fails to predict a plant in the top), it is still helpful to find labeling errors.
+Even though our models are not perfect (e.g. the image model fails to predict some cars at the bottom of the image), they are still helpful to find labeling errors.